opensearch-project/documentation-website/_observing-your-data/alerting/monitors.md

 You begin by specifying a name and severity level for the trigger.
 Severity levels help you manage alerts.
 A trigger with a high severity level (e.g. 1) might page a specific individual, whereas a trigger with a low severity level might message a chat room.

-Remember that query-level monitors run your trigger's script just once against the query's results, but bucket-level monitors execute your trigger's script on each bucket, so you should create a trigger that best fits the monitor you chose.
-If you want to execute multiple scripts, you must create multiple triggers.
+Remember that query-level monitors run your trigger's script once against the query's results, but bucket-level monitors run your trigger's script on each bucket, so you should create a trigger that best fits the monitor you chose.
+If you want to run multiple scripts, you must create multiple triggers.

 ### Visual editor

-For a query-level monitor's **Trigger condition**, specify a threshold for the aggregation and timeframe you chose earlier, such as "is below 1,000" or "is exactly 10."
+For a query-level monitor's **Trigger condition**, specify a threshold for the aggregation and time frame you chose earlier, such as "is below 1,000" or "is exactly 10."

 The line moves up and down as you increase and decrease the threshold.
 Once this line is crossed, the trigger evaluates to true.

-Bucket-level monitors also require you to specify a threshold and value for your aggregation and timeframe, but you can use a maximum of five conditions to better refine your trigger.
+Bucket-level monitors also require you to specify a threshold and value for your aggregation and time frame, but you can use a maximum of five conditions to better refine your trigger.
 Optionally, you can also use a keyword filter to filter for a specific field in your index.

 Document-level monitors provide the added option to use tags that represent multiple queries connected by the logical OR operator.